 Clubs: St Helens (2000s), Spartan 04 (2011-2012), AFC Hollington (2017- )

-The site had been obtained for the new Hastings Grammar School buildings, but was put off due to the outbreak of World War Two; the grounds would go on to be used as school playing fields for a number of years.
-Construction of the new school started in 1962 and was opened in 1964; the running track was laid out two years later and the Park Avenue buildings were opened in 1979.
+The site had originally been acquired for the construction of new Hastings Grammar School buildings, but the project was postponed due to the outbreak of the Second World War.
+In the intervening years the land was used as school playing fields.
+Work on the new school eventually began in 1962, and the building opened in 1964.
+The running track was added two years later, and the Park Avenue buildings were completed in 1979.

 Also known as: Moons Field, Drapers Mill?